gatsbyjs/gatsby/docs/docs/gatsby-on-linux.md

 ## Windows Subsystem Linux (WSL)

 This guide assumes that you already have WSL installed with a working Linux distro.
-If you don't, follow [this guide from microsoft's site](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to install WSL and a Linux distro of your choice.
+If you don't, follow [this guide from Microsoft's site](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to install WSL and a Linux distro of your choice.

 As of October 17th 2017, Windows 10 ships with WSL and Linux distributions are available via the [Windows Store], there are several different distributions to use which can be configured via `wslconfig` if you have more than one distribution installed.